-- 4 When all gas and oil is recovered from the pinched piping, disconnect the charge hose and close the service ports. - 5 Cut off the lower part of the gas, liquid and equalising stop valve pipes along the black line.
+- 4 When all gas and oil is recovered from the pinched piping, disconnect the charge hose and close the service ports. - 5 Cut off the lower part of the liquid-, gas-, and high pressure/low pressure gas stop valve pipes along the black line.
 Use an appropriate tool (e.g. a pipe cutter, a pair of nippers).